rathnaviraj/akka-actors-demo/README.md

 Change directories to the top level of the project.

-Enter ./sbt on OSX/Linux or sbt.bat on Windows to start sbt.
+Enter `./sbt` on OSX/Linux or `sbt.bat` on Windows to start sbt.

 sbt downloads project dependencies.
 The > prompt indicates sbt has started in interactive mode.

-At the sbt prompt, enter reStart.
+At the sbt prompt, enter `reStart`.

 sbt builds the project and runs the application